 For more information contact:- David Heap, 078 2115 4389 Course instructor.

 Have you ever wondered what the umpire means by waving his arms around in a strange fashion?

 1. Bolton Umpires.

-Bolton Umpires & Scorers Association will hold a pre - season refresher/training day at Tonge CC. on April 2nd.
-2017.
+Bolton Umpires & Scorers Association will hold a pre - season refresher/training day at Tonge CC. on 8th April 2018.
 (Free Lunch).
-Full details are on our newsletter page.
+Full details to follow soon.

 2. The following is an extract from the ECB Code of Conduct.

 Clubs should be aware that they have a responsibility for their players, officials, members and supporters.
 This includes offensive comments on social networking sites.
 Breaches will be reported to the Disciplinary Committee.

 Bolton League Umpires are committed to ensuring that all young people (aged under 18) who play cricket in the Bolton Cricket league or county squads have a safe, welcoming and a positive experience.

 The BCLU&S.comply with and fully adopt Safe Hands – this is the England & Wales Cricket Board’s (ECB) policy to safeguard children within cricket.
 It promotes good practice, helps raise awareness and ensures people know what to do if they have any concerns about children or about the behaviour of adults in cricket.